Russia's defence ministry: All targets hit in massive missile strikes on Ukraine | Law-Order

 - Country:

-Russia's defence ministry said it hit "all designated targets" in a massive missile attack on Ukrainian military, communications and energy infrastructure on Monday morning, Russian news agencies said.
+Russia's defence ministry said it hit "all designated targets" in a massive missile attack on Ukrainian military, communications and energy infrastructure on Monday.

-Russia said the goals of the missile strikes had been achieved in one of the largest coordinated Russian attacks against Ukraine since the first weeks of the war.
-Ukraine said the rush-hour attacks appeared to have been deliberately timed to kill people, accusing Russia of terrorism.
+Russia said the goals of the missile strikes had been achieved, in one of the largest coordinated Russian attacks against Ukraine since the first weeks of the war.
+Ukraine said the rush-hour attacks in eight regions appeared to have been deliberately timed to kill people, accusing Russia of terrorism.
+"Today, Russia's armed forces have inflicted a massive strike with high-precision long-range weapons against Ukrainian military, communications and energy targets," the Russian defence ministry said in its daily briefing.

+"The goal of the strike has been achieved.
+All designated targets were hit," it added.
+Earlier, President Vladimir Putin said the attacks were retaliation for what he called Ukraine's "terrorist attack" against a vital bridge linking Russia to the annexed Crimean peninsula.
+He promised a "harsh"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)